Kai-Barker/Kai-Barker/README.md

   ],

   currentProjects: [
-    "🚀 A SERN-stack looking for group app for gamers", "🤖 A bar system in a restaurant simulation game"
-  ]
+    "🚀 A Modern Application Stack (including PostgreSQL, C#, React, Electron.js) backend system for an industrial factory", "🤖 A Mobile digital pet game where you take care of a world devourer" ]
 };